 Some states require you to purchase personal injury protection (PIP) coverage.
 In other states, you may have the option to buy either PIP coverage or medical payment coverage.
 Personal injury protection provides more comprehensive protection than medical payment coverage.
 It provides coverage for you and your passengers in the event of an accident.
 PIP pays for medical expenses, lost wages, and nonmedical costs.

 Medical payment coverage helps pay for your and your passengers' medical bills if there are injuries due to a car accident.
 It doesn't matter who is at fault.
-It also shouldn't be used as a replacement for health insurance because it will only cover medical expenses for injuries that occurred in an auto accident.
+It also shouldn't be used as a replacement for health insurance because it will only cover medical expenses for injuries that occurred in the auto accident.

 Most states require you to have uninsured/underinsured motorist coverage.
 This helps cover your medical costs and damage to your vehicle if the other party is at fault in an accident but doesn't have insurance or doesn't have enough insurance.
 For example, if your car is damaged in a hit-and-run accident and the other party isn't found, your vehicle's repairs may be covered by uninsured motorist coverage.

-Collision coverage helps to pay for damage to your car if you're at fault in an accident.
+Collision coverage helps pay for damage to your car if you're at fault in an accident.
 A collision occurs when a vehicle is moving and hits an object.
 It could be a mailbox, guardrail, another vehicle, or any other inanimate object.
 Collision coverage may also cover you if you hit a pothole or roll your vehicle.

 Comprehensive coverage pays for a wide range of damage to your vehicle, as long as it isn't from a collision.
 Most policies cover damage from hail, floods, tornados, hitting an animal, fire, theft, vandalism, and damage from falling objects.